ketozhang/asdf-pydantic/docs/model.md

 ### Custom field type

-You can define your own custom types so that they may satisfy any criteria defined the above section.
+You can define your own custom types in any way so that they would satisfy a [ASDF field type](#asdf-field-type).
+Here list a few options:
-You have a few options depending on your type

 1. Create a tagged ASDF type classically (involves defining a custom ASDF Converter and extension).